 The only ease of use issue is in precisely measuring your coffee grounds:

-If you are looking for a very precise amount of grounds, you need to weigh your coffee beans beforehand to avoid wastage.
+If you are looking for a very precise amount of grounds, you need to weigh your coffee beans beforehand to avoid wastage and for the best coffee extraction results.
 Doing so will require a separate scale.

 This makes it a touch more inconvenient than some electric coffee grinders which will either grind a certain weight or for a very precise length of time.
 This process ensures you get the exact amount that you need.